Message from the Chair

 Let me explain.
 I grew up in New York and went to college and medical school in Philadelphia.
 I always assumed I’d spend my life in the Northeast.
 In 1983, the year I graduated from med school, Eastern Airlines offered a fixed priced ticket, good for one month of unlimited domestic travel, for $600.
 (It was a long time ago!)

 Then, as now, UCSF had a reputation as one of the nation’s top medicine residencies, and so I decided to visit.
-It didn’t cross my mind that I’d actually want to move to San Francisco for my training.
+It didn’t cross my mind that I’d seriously consider moving to San Francisco for my training.

 And yet, after a one-day visit, I was certain that I had to come to UCSF.
 Yes, the beauty – physical, historical, culinary, artistic, intellectual – of San Francisco was stunning, but it was the breadth of the training and the culture of institution and the department that really grabbed me.